How to turn defeat into victory by experimenting with different things

 Each one of them has encountered situations they couldn’t conquer, and many of them were eager and anxious for people to hear them out, and help if possible.

 This has been the experience of many across the world.
-It is quite unfortunate that some people have even lost all they have, and have no other place to go, or person to depend on other than Mother Nature.
+It is quite unfortunate that some people have even lost all they have, and have no other place to go, or person to depend on than Mother Nature.

-Look away from defeat at the bottom the ladder, and towards victory up the top of the ladder
+Look away from defeat at the bottom of the ladder, and towards victory up the top of the ladder

 If we take away our eyes from the experience of people who have been defeated, and move them up a bit towards those who—despite their defeat—continued to have faith and be positive, and ended up turning defeats into victories by trying/experimenting with other things, then we can learn a great deal of lessons that can positively impact our future.

 Instead of surrendering to defeat, let us be positive and take comfort from the wonderful experiences of past defeatists who successfully turned defeats into victories in various endeavors of life: business, science, arts, writing, government, etc.